 Pour the egg mixture back into the saucepan, whisking constantly.

 Cook over medium heat, stirring constantly until the hot mixture is slightly thickened and coats the back of a spoon, about 6 minutes.
 Do not let this mixture boil.

 Strain through a mesh strainer into a bowl and stir in the vanilla.

 Make the Peanut Butter Sauce

 Combine the peanut butter, 1/2 cup whipping cream, 2 tablespoons corn syrup, and the 1/4 cup of brown sugar in a saucepan.
-Heat over low heat, stirring, until smooth and sugar is dissolved.
+Heat over low heat, stirring, until smooth and sugar are dissolved.
 Chill thoroughly.